vladigleba/vladigleba.github.io/posts/prophecy/cult.md

 > Here is the patience of the saints: here are they that *keep the commandments of God, and the faith of Jesus*.
 {% ct 'Revelation 14:12' %}

-God has always had a people who cling to biblical truth, refusing to compromise with man-made traditions, and this will be the case in the last days too, when God will have loyal followers who keep the faith and the testimony of Jesus, including His Ten Commandments (see [“God’s Remnant Church”](/posts/prophecy/remnant.md)).
+God has always had a people who cling to biblical truth, refusing to compromise with man-made traditions, and this will be the case in the last days too, when God will have [loyal followers](/posts/prophecy/remnant.md) who keep the faith and the testimony of Jesus, including His Ten Commandments.

 ## Will the truth ever be conquered by darkness?